Save big (up to $1,875) on small business tools with our free membership, business.com+

 Why your product label design matters

 Companies eager to launch products or save money may overlook brand packaging best practices.
 However, this is a crucial mistake that can hurt their bottom line.
-Well-executed product labels can help you sustain and grow customer relationships, elevate your brand and secure your product in consumers’ visual minds.
+Well-executed product labels can help you sustain and grow customer relationships, elevate your brand and secure your product in consumers’ minds.

 Here are the top reasons why your product label design and overall packaging quality matter: